 Don’t bother to deal with the system or app related duplicates in the first place.

-Normally, the user-created duplicates are not needed by your operating system and apps.
+Normally, your operating system and apps won’t need user-created duplicates.
 It depends on you which ones to delete and which ones to keep.

 On the one hand, duplicates file A and file A01 are the same file.
 It should be safe to delete either one.

-On the other hand, deleting such duplicate files may take thought sometimes.
+On the other hand, deleting such duplicate files may take some thinking sometimes.
 For example, suppose file A is in the “Downloads” folder, and file A01 the “Backup” folder.
-And you want to keep the one in “Backup” and delete the one in “Downloads”.
-You should look at the file path (location) before deleting.
+You want to keep the one in “Backup” and delete the one in “Downloads”.
+In such a case, you should look at the file path (location) before deleting.

 You can delete duplicate files if you are sure of the following.